Winter Camping Essentials & Cold Weather Camping Tips (2023)

 In choosing clothing for camping, be sure to purchase items that meet the cold weather requirements for where you’re going, bring lots of layers, and make sure that all your base items are moisture-wicking.

-Base Layer: I always bring along a moisture-wicking long-sleeved top and fleece leggings as my base layer.
+Base Layer: I always bring along a moisture-wicking long-sleeved top and fleece leggings as my base layer (For an extra layer of added warmth, I’m in love with these Woolx leggings.)
 Definitely double up on these, especially for multi-day hikes.
 Oh, and don’t forget moisture-wicking underwear!

 Read more: The Best Cameras for Hiking and Backpacking